 Is Whole Life Insurance Right For You?

-Whole life insurance is a high performance policy design that is specifically targeted to consumers who value guaranteed outcomes, tax deferred growth, strong long-term rates of return and and THE LOWEST NET COST LIFE INSURANCE COVERAGE.
+Whole life insurance is specifically targeted to consumers who value guaranteed outcomes, tax deferred growth, competitive rates of return and and THE LOWEST NET COST LIFE INSURANCE COVERAGE.
 Whole life is often recommended for high net worth life insurance buyers who appreciate competitive internal rates of return.